 The SOURCE is a multi-purpose space where students and registered student organizations can meet to collaborate, innovate, learn, and lead.

-Students will find large whiteboard space, several computers and printers, monitors for projection for collaborative meetings, supplies and resources, and a new Mondopad featuring multi-touch high definition display for digital interactive whiteboard and a built-in Windows PC.
+Students will find large dry erase boards, computers and printers, monitors for projection for collaborative meetings, supplies and resources, and a new Mondopad featuring multi-touch high definition display for digital interactive whiteboard and a built-in Windows PC.
+Full information about the printing and banner printing programs is available on the Student Affairs - SOURCE page.

-To learn more about the SOURCE come by, or email Joe Lattal.
+To learn more about the SOURCE come visit during the hours listed above, or email Joe Lattal.